cpm0722/cpm0722.github.io/_posts/2021-01-19-Neural-Machine-Translation-By-Jointly-Learning-To-Align-And-Translate.md

 ---
 title: Neural Machine Translation By Jointly Learning To Align And Translate
----

-# Neural Machine Translation By Jointly Learning To Align And Translate
-title: Neural Machine Translation By Jointly Learning To Align And Translate
 subtitle: Attention seq2seq
 categories: Paper Review
 tags: NLP